kikuchiyo/app_development_en/app_mgmt/getting_started_app_management.md

 # Getting started with application management

-How to get started with application management with EnOS™.
+This topic gets your started with application management on EnOS.

 ## Before you begin